Tips to help you pay off debt and save money

 Consider a home equity line of credit

-A lower-interest option you may want to consider is taking out a home equity line of credit.
+A lower-interest option to consider is taking out a home equity line of credit.
 A home equity line of credit allows you to take the equity in your house and use it for other purposes.
 Once your line of credit is established, you can access the funds to pay down high-interest debt.

 For example, if your home equity line of credit has a fixed rate of 7% and you use those funds to pay off other debts, including a credit card balance with an 18% variable rate, your savings would be substantial.
 Plus, unlike credit card interest, the home equity loan interest may be deductible if you itemize your deductions on your tax returns.

 One additional benefit: you only pay interest on the amount of the credit line that’s used.
 For example, if you have a $30,000 credit line but only used $10,000, you will only pay interest on the $10,000 amount.
 Keep in mind that home equity loans can be set up with either a fixed or variable rate.
-Each offers certain benefits, so be sure to weigh both options to determine which one is best for you.
+Each offers certain benefits, so weigh both options to determine which is best for you.